 National Australia Bank (NAB) is the first Australian bank to launch a green bond backed by residential mortgages that meet international low carbon buildings criteria.

-The CEFC has made a cornerstone investment of $25 million in NAB’s $300 million tranche of Class A1-G Notes that has been certified by the Climate Bonds Initiative (CBI).
+The CEFC has made a cornerstone investment of $25 million in NAB’s $300 million tranche of Class A1-G Notes that were certified by the Climate Bonds Initiative (CBI).

 The CBI Low Carbon Buildings criteria requires residential buildings to meet a net zero carbon emissions trajectory, aligned with the goals of the Paris Agreement to limit global warming to no more than two degrees above pre-industrial levels.